Alanhsiu/Obsidian/Alan/Others/Leetcode 75.md

 * Binary Search Tree
 	* Delete Node in a BST: find the rightmost child among the left-child's children to replace root (if root has 2 children)
 * Graph - DFS
-	* use vector adj to record neighbors of each element
+	* use vector adj to record neighbors of each node
-	* use vector vis to record if the node
+	* use vector vis to record if the node is visited
 * Graph - BFS
+	*